 I know my username and password, but I still can't log in. - If your username and password are correct and you still can't log in, it's probably because your browser is set to not accept cookies.
 Cookies are harmless, and are necessary for you to use the site.
 Set your browser to accept cookies, and you'll be able to log in.
 To check if your browser is set to accept cookies, take our cookie test.

-How can I convert an alias to a full account? - To convert your alias to a full account, do the following:
+How can I convert an entry under my account to be a separate full account? - To convert your alias entry to a full account, do the following:

 - Log in under your main account.

 - Click "My Pools" link in the left frame right below where it shows your pool name.

 - Click the link to "Edit" the entry.

 - Click the link to Convert to Full Member.